GENERAL INFORMATION ABOUT SERVICES:

 Red heads, blonds & fair skin types will experience more swelling, redness, and fading than darker skin types.

-Additional Notes, PLEASE READ:
+Additional Notes from Karey, PLEASE READ:

 Cosmetic tattooing, aka permanent makeup, is NOT "permanent" in terms of lasting FOREVER!
 It is called "permanent makeup" because the pigment molecules will still be in your skin, even though the pigment will fade over time and may even seem to disappear.
-Most clients will need a color refresher every 1.5 to 3 years.
+Most clients will need a refresher every 1.5 to 3 years.

 You are not a good candidate for hair stroke brows if you have severely oily skin.
 Your results may appear more powdered instead of the look of hair strokes.
 This doesn't mean you can't have them done, but be knowledgeable about the outcome.